What is a Sales Funnel and How Does It Work?

 A sales funnel is a common term for a process that companies take potential buyers through on their journey toward making a purchase.
 It can also be referred to as a revenue funnel or simply a sales process.
 While a sales funnel is technically a process, the funnel concept can help you visualize your prospects’ journeys, monitor it, and make adjustments as needed.

-As you might expect, a sales funnel starts broad and narrows toward the bottom.
+As you might expect, a SaaS funnel starts broad and narrows toward the bottom.
 There are different process stages and terms for prospects as they move through a funnel.
 As prospects move through the funnel, they will disposition themselves through the information you provide to them and receive from them, eventually qualifying or disqualifying themselves.

 Prospects don’t always stay in or move through the funnel, either.
 On their journey, prospects can fall out entirely, get stuck, and even jump further ahead in the process.
 The journey each prospect takes through a sales funnel is different, but the funnel itself is a constant learning opportunity for you to understand the journey your future customers are taking to become customers.